 DIFFERENT TYPES OF BALLAST WATER TREATMENT SYSTEMS (BWTS)

 Most Ballast Water Treatment Systems involve a two-step process.
 First, Mechanical Separation; then Physical or Chemical Treatment.
-There are two popular technologies for these systems – the Ultra Violet (UV) system uses physical UV radiation as second-stage treatment.
+There are two popular technologies for these systems – the Ultra Violet (UV) system uses physical UV radiation as a second-stage treatment.
 In contrast, the Electro-Chlorination (EC) system injects a chemical ‘active substance’ to inactivate biological organisms.
 In both cases, all ballast water treatments usually involve a filtering process before they’re done being treated.

 ULTRAVIOLET (UV) SYSTEMS FOR BALLAST WATER TREATMENT